Future Learning Spaces (Fuels)

 Location: Goethe University Frankfurt, TU Darmstadt and Darmstadt University of Applied Sciences

-Where physical and digital spaces mix
+Where physical and digital spaces merge

-Link to Youtube channel
+Link to the YouTube channel

 Contact persons